Administrative Policies and Procedures Manual - Policy 1310: Student Fee Review Board

 - the proposed change, if any, in the total amount of the student activity fee;

-- the proposed unit allocation for each unit; and
+- the proposed allocation of student activity fee revenue for each unit;

-- the proposed expenditures from the Reserve Fund (see Section 7. herein) .
+- the proposed expenditures from the Reserve Fund (see Section 7).

 7. Reserve Fund

-The Reserve Fund shall be funded by balances carried forward from previous years.
+The Reserve Fund shall be funded by balances carried forward from previous years and allocated on a strategic basis to units funded by student fee revenue, in accordance with Section 3.4.

 7.2.
 Use of the Reserve Fund